Kawartha Lakes Railway: Possibility of passenger rail

 In 2008, the federal government announced plans to restart passenger rail service to Peterborough from Toronto.
 The service would be operated by Via Rail, but it has been estimated that it would carry fewer than 100 passengers per day.
 Via Rail cited the high cost per passenger that resulted in cancellation of the service in 1990; however, the government of the day had actually decided that Via Rail should serve intercity passengers only and felt that the Havelock traffic clearly belonged to the commuter market serviced by GO Transit.
 GO Transit has a contingency plan for establishing rail service to Peterborough but also has studies and plans that cover a range of eventualities including electrifying the entire Lakeshore route and service to Collingwood, Ontario.

 In 2011, a group named the Shining Waters Railway was established with the goals of inheriting the Kawartha Lakes Railway's two subdivisions, the Havelock and Nephton from CP Rail to continue freight service and even resume passenger rail service from Toronto to Peterborough and beyond (in a partnership with GO Train, VIA Rail, or another partner).

+In 2025, the Alto high-speed rail project was announced by the Canadian government.
+It will provide passenger service connecting Peterborough with Toronto and Ottawa.